9 Dog Sleeping Positions & What They Mean

 Dogs, like us, can sometimes have funny sleeping behavior.
 Learn all about the most common dog sleeping positions and how dogs sleep in general in this article.

-Curled in a ball, stretched out, or belly up, dogs often sleep in odd positions.
-The position your dog chooses for sleeping may be related to the room temperature, their activity level, and how much they trust you.
-But who doesn’t love a dog happily snoozing in a semi-contorted pose or snuggled against your feet?
-Let’s explore the mysteries of dog sleeping positions and doggie snoozing!
+Curled in a ball, stretched out, or belly up?
+Dogs often sleep in odd positions.
+The position your dog chooses for sleeping may be related to the room temperature, how active they are, how they’re feeling and how much they trust you.
+Because who doesn’t love a dog happily snoozing in a semi-contorted pose or snuggled against your feet?

 Table of contents

 - Dog sleeping behaviors

 - Tracking your dog’s sleep can help you prevent a medical emergency

 - You and your dog deserve a good night’s sleep